 A lumen is simply 1 unit of light output.
 LEDs are measured in lumens rather than wattage since LEDs put out a brighter light, without using a lot of wattage.
 For example, a 5 Watt LED can be the same amount of light as a 40 Watt Incandescent bulb.
 They put out the same amount of light (lumens), but the LED uses significantly less power.

-It is important to keep in mind, that not all LEDs are the same when comparing the by wattage.
+It is important to keep in mind, that not all LEDs are the same when comparing by the wattage.
 You have to factor in lumen output and color temperature as well.
 We will dive into the ins and outs of LEDs in another post, but for now, let’s see how to calculate the lumens for any room.

 To calculate the lumens required to light the same room we used in our earlier post, just multiply the square feet of the room by the lumens per square foot required for the room type.
 Our room example is a living room which requires 15 lumens per square foot.